 You need to sign up as a participant in Tàndems URV.
-The Language Service puts the participants into pairs and sends them information on how to organise their first meeting.
+The Language and Publications Service puts the participants into pairs and sends them information on how to organise their first meeting.

 The pair can meet where and when they like (a minimum of one hour a week is recommended, half an hour in each language).
 Each pair can decide to extend the activity in any way that they like.
 At the end of each semester the Language Service sends each pair an evaluation questionnaire.